 Create an isolated Python environment, and install dependencies:

-virtualenv env source env/bin/activate pip install -r requirements.txt
+virtualenv -p python3 env source env/bin/activate pip install -r requirements.txt

 In your web browser, enter this address:

-To stop the local web server, press Control+C.
+To stop both the local tasks, press Control+C.

 Deploying to a single instance

-This section walks you through running a single instance of your application on Compute Engine.
+This section walks you through running a single instance of your app on Compute Engine.

-There are several ways to get your code onto a running Compute Engine instance.
-One way is to use Cloud Source Repositories.
-You can easily create a Git repository in your project and upload your application code there.
-Your instances can then pull the latest version of your application code from the repository during startup.
-This is convenient because updating your application does not require configuring new images or instances; all you need to do is restart an existing instance or create a new one.
+You can use Cloud Source Repositories to easily create a Git repository in your project and upload your app code there.
+Your instances can then pull the latest version of your app code from the repository during startup.
+This is convenient because updating your app doesn't require configuring new images or instances; all you need to do is restart an existing instance or create a new one.

-Then push your application code to your project's repository:
+Push your app's code to your project's repository.

 Now that your code is accessible by Compute Engine instances, you need a way to instruct your instance to download and run your code.
 An instance can have a startup script that is executed whenever the instance is started or restarted.